-The evolution of modern technology in the past 10 years is astounding: our mobile phones are becoming smarter by the second, our online behavior is revealing more about human nature and our wearable technology knows more about our general wellbeing than our family doctor.
+The evolution of modern technology in the past 10 years is astounding: our mobile phones are becoming smarter by the second, our online behaviour is revealing more about human nature and our wearable technology knows more about our general wellbeing than our family doctor.

-This adoption of technology into almost every facet of our life will surely define this epoch as the digital era.
+This adoption of technology into almost every facet of our lives will surely define this epoch as the digital era.
 We have been talking about the Internet of Things (IoT) for many years now, these “things” being all sorts of connected devices.
 Gartner predicted that, by the end of this year, 5.5 million new devices will be connected to the Internet.
 And each device is creating data at an exponential rate (2.5 quintillion bytes every single day in fact!).

 The potential of IoT

 This is an exciting time for the technology user: in the near future, we can expect autonomous driving to become part of our automotive experience (with Tesla’s autopilot system already taking a huge leap in this direction).
 Built-in connectivity as well as vehicle-to-vehicle communication will become standard features.